Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 const contentAsString = new TextDecoder().decode(readBuffer);

-// Write a sentence to the end of the file.
+// Write an exclamation mark to the end of the file.

 // Truncate file to 10 bytes.